alphagov/styleguides/pull-requests.md

   page because GitHub loses them if you rebase
 - If you're committed to reviewing the request through to merging or closing, assign the PR to yourself
-- If a conversation about a specific implementation happens off GitHub (eg in Slack or in person), summarise the conversation as a comment on the PR for the benefit of others
 - If something is a blocker to merging, make that explicit by stating that it's a blocker in a comment
 - Likewise, when commenting on things, state plainly whether the rest of the PR